Manender80801/Resume/Readme.md

 <h2 align="center">:eight_spoked_asterisk:Declaration </h2>
 <details close="close">

-## I Manender Singh hereby declare that all the information provided above is correct and updated and no manipulation has been done in the CV.
+## I Manender Singh hereby declare that all the information provided above is correct and updated and no manipulation has been done in the Resume.